Best Gaming PC Builds Under $1500 in 2026

 Is $1,500 a good budget for a gaming PC in 2026?

 Yes — $1,500 is the sweet spot for a high-performance gaming PC in 2026.
-It puts an RTX 5070 within reach paired with a capable AMD Ryzen CPU on the AM5 platform, delivering excellent 1440p gaming with a solid upgrade path for years ahead.
+It puts an RTX 5070 within reach paired with a capable AMD Ryzen CPU on the AM5 platform, delivering excellent 1440p gaming with a solid upgrade path to the Ryzen 7 9850X3D (the fastest gaming CPU available) for years ahead.

 What GPU should I buy for a $1,500 gaming PC in 2026?

-The NVIDIA RTX 5070 (12GB) is the top choice for 1440p gaming with DLSS 4 support.
-The AMD RX 9070 (16GB) is an equally strong alternative — especially if you want more VRAM headroom for demanding titles without relying on DLSS.
-Both land in the $550–$650 range in 2026 market conditions.
+The NVIDIA RTX 5070 (12GB) is the top choice for 1440p gaming with DLSS 4 Multi Frame Generation support (now available in 100+ games).
+The AMD RX 9070 (16GB) is an equally strong alternative — especially if you want more VRAM headroom and slightly better native raster performance without relying on DLSS.
+Both land in the $580–$650 range at current March 2026 prices.

 Is the RTX 5070 good for 4K gaming?